GamesHay Day

 What this analysis is

-We read 162 recent reviews of Hay Day across the App Store (150) and Google Play (12), 82 positive and 80 negative, to find what players actually praise and complain about.
-Every percentage below is counted from those real reviews; the ratings, install range, and chart rank are the stores’ own public figures.
+We read 150 recent reviews of Hay Day on Google Play, 115 positive and 29 negative, to find what players actually praise and complain about.
+Every percentage below is counted from those real reviews; the ratings and install range are the stores’ own public figures.
 We never invent downloads or revenue, those aren’t public, so we don’t pretend to know them.
-Here’s what makes Hay Daywork, and where it doesn’t.
+Here’s what makes Hay Day work, and where it doesn’t.

 Why Hay Day is so successful